 TLEMCEN.
 A sophisticated city full of history as a former capital of the Maghreb, the most Moorish city of Algeria with its mosques and Muslim architecture.

+Tlemcen Museum.
 Many scale models with tile fragments from all the sites around Tlemcen.

 The Royal Palace.
 Built in the 14th century, it was restored in 2010 and has four wings around a patio containing an interior garden and a pond; using traditional techniques to rebuild the roof, the load-bearing walls, the floors, the porticoes, the fountains and the large basin.
-The patio are generally paved with zellige dating from the 12th century.
+The patio is generally paved with zellige dating from the 12th century.

 The rampart is a fortress 7 and 12 meters high with a path about two meters wide circumscribes its summit.
 It dates from the Zianid period between 1431 and 1461,